zpieslak/mobilus-client/README.md

 * `call_events:device_id=DEVICE_ID,value=VALUE` - Send a command to the device.
 This can be used for actual control of the device (shutter).

     * `DEVICE_ID` - The ID of the device as returned from devices_list.
-    * `VALUE` - The value to be sent to the device, currently one of "UP", "DOWN", "STOP", or a percentage value like "85%".
+    * `VALUE` - The value to be sent to the device, currently one of "UP", "DOWN", "STOP", "ON", "OFF", a percentage value like "85%" or "DOWN:60$" (for shutters, with tilt control).

 Multiple commands can be sent at once, separated by spaces: